ucldc/ucldc-docs/docs/registry/setup.md

 ---

 ##Data sources
 We can harvest metadata from a range of sources.
-Currently, there are four general types of sources from which we are harvesting into the Common Index:
+Here are the four general types of sources from which we are currently harvesting:

 - UC campus libraries' DAMS/repository systems
 - UC campus libraries' content published on other platforms and websites
 - The [UCLDC Shared DAMS]({{ site.url }}{{ site.baseurl }}/docs/dams/index/)
 - The OAC/Calisphere METS repository

+Note that even for content in the Shared DAMS, metadata is harvested into the Common Index; the harvest is the mechanism for providing access to all content, regardless of where it is hosted--at CDL or elsewhere.

 We will work with content owners to define metadata mappings and the harvesting approach for each specific source/collection target, as described below and elsewhere in this guide.

 Please [contact us](mailto: ucldc@ucop.edu) if you have a new data source from which you would like us to harvest a collection(s).

 ##Harvest protocols
-We are using the term "harvest" loosely to apply to a range of approaches that we are using to bring metadata into the Common Index.
+We are using the term "harvest" loosely to apply to a range of approaches to bringing metadata into the Common Index.
 Examples include:

-- Using the OAI-PMH protocol to harvest metadata from CONTENTdm (e.g., UCSC)
+- Using the OAI-PMH protocol to harvest metadata from CONTENTdm
-- Using an API to access Solr indexes, underlying campus' DAMS (e.g., UCLA, UCSD)
+- Using an API to access a Solr index underlying a library's discovery system
-- Obtaining a metadata export, such as in the MARCXML format (e.g., UCSB)
+- Obtaining a metadata export, such as in the MARCXML format.

-We have been working with each content owner to determine their preferred method, and anticipate collaborating on utilizing other standardized methods to harvest metadata in the near future (e.g., using the ResourceSync protocol).
+In general, our objective is to obtain from your system whatever output is easiest for you.
+We will work with you to determine your preferred method.
+In the future, we plan to investigate other standardized methods of harvesting that make it even easier to send and sync data, for example using the ResourceSynce protocol.

 ##Digital object types
 We are currently able to harvest metadata for digital objects that generally meet the following criteria: